tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 ### Remembering the Details

-The information below is based on the description in Ray Morton's book, and from conversations with Robert Swarthe.
-Robert was awesome: not only did he answer my questions and tell great stories, he even supplied the animated diagram included below.
+The information below is based on the description in Ray Morton's book, and from conversations with Robert Swarthe, with additional information from Scott Squires.
+Robert was awesome: not only did he answer my questions and tell great stories, and put me in touch with other people too, he even supplied the animated diagram included below.
 Robert worked on several aspects of the film's effects, alongside Richard Yuricich, Doug Trumbull, Don Trumbull, Dennis Muren, and Scott Squires, among other SFX artists.
 Robert was responsible for creating the zigzag pattern cutouts which were the main source of the scanner's light patterns, as well hand-animating the colored light flashes which overlaid the patterns.
-The other team members created the mechanical fiber optic rig and photographed it.
+The mechanical fiber optic rig was likely designed and created by Richard Yuricich, Don Trumbull, other team members.
+Scott Squires and Dennis Muren did the photography.

 Keep in mind that it's been over 40 years since the film was made, and even at the time, Robert didn't work on every aspect of this effect.
 The information